openG4NTZ/PRT582/README.md

 ASSIGMENT 1<br />

-Game starts after user clicks StartGame.py<br />
+First Dowload all the documents to computer<br />

+To start the game click the StartGame.py<br />